Skip to Content

 Quick 3 Days in Vienna Itinerary

-Day 2 – Schonbrunn Palace, Hundertwasserhaus, Prater
+Day 2 – Schonbrunn Palace, Hundertwasserhaus, Vienna City Hall, Prater

-My Thoughts on Vienna
+My Experience in Vienna

 Mozart in Vienna

 I didn’t know what to expect when I visited Vienna.
 My knowledge of the city revolved around the history classes I had taken in school.
-I knew it was the seat of the Austro-Hungarian Empire and the Habsburgs who ruled the empire.

 That was it.